 Long gone are the days when people have to follow fixed broadcasting schedules and cinema timings to view some limited content.
-Today millions of people across the world watch the latest video content, movies, favorite shows, and whatnot from the comfort of their homes and timing.
-Streaming media platforms such as Netflix, Hulu, Amazon Prime, and Disney+ have seen a surge in popularity, with viewers subscribing to these platforms multifold.
+Today people across the globe watch the latest video content, movies, favorite shows, and much more from the comfort of their homes and timings.
+Streaming media platforms like Netflix, Hulu, Amazon Prime, and Disney+ have seen a surge in popularity, with viewers subscribing to these platforms at a very high rate.
 Subscriptions and usage across all streaming media services have increased and creators are investing their resources in creating ‘Originals’.

 What are media streaming service?

 Media streaming service are online platforms where viewers stream and access multimedia content such as movies, shows, audio, sports, and podcasts over the internet.
 To access the library of content on these media services, viewers require a subscription or some sort of payment.
 Viewers need an active internet connection and compatible software and hardware systems to stream the content which can be smartphone, computer, smart TV, media player, and more.

 The media files are stored remotely and transmitted in sequential data packets from a server to a client.
 On the viewer’s device, the media is played immediately while the rest of the file is continuously transmitted a few seconds at a time over the internet.
 In case of downloading, the entire file is first saved on the device’s hard drive and only played once the download is complete.

 Media streaming service have helped people cut the cord on traditional satellite TV subscriptions and cable.
 They can now watch their favorite piece of content based on their preference, timing, language, and more.